-Remove the thyme and juniper berries from the duck legs, discard.
+Remove the thyme and juniper berries from the duck legs, and discard them.

 Rinse the legs under cold water to remove the excess salt.
 Dry the legs and place them into an oven-proof dish.

-Add the duck fat to a saucepot and turn the heat on medium.
+Add the duck fat to a saucepot and turn the heat on to medium.

 When the duck fat is melted pour it over the legs making sure they are fully submerged.
 Cover and bake the duck for 3 hours.

 Remove the duck confit from the oven, remove the lid, and let it cool in the fat completely.